 The most peculiar thing about Teenage Mutant Ninja Turtles was the moral panic it caused back at the time of its release with various parental groups outraged at the violence.
 Seeing the film today, it seems laughable that anybody could possibly be upset by the cartoon martial arts.
 This created an absurd kickback, causing the martial arts scenes to be watered down to a wholly anodyne level in the sequel, while in the UK, the tv series was even renamed Teenage Mutant Hero Turtles as though the idea of a ninja was too offensive for children.

 Teenage Mutant Ninja Turtles was directed by Irish born director Steve Barron.
 Barron emerged during the 1980s with iconic and innovative music videos for artists like Bryan Adams, A-Ha, Dire Straits, The Human League, Michael Jackson, Madonna, Tears for Fears and others.
 Barron’s first feature film was the computer in love tale Electric Dreams (1984) and he then went onto work with the Jim Henson Creature Workshop, directing episodes of the tv series The Storyteller (1988).
 His experience with the Henson Workshop netted him the assignment of Teenage Mutant Ninja Turtles.
-He would go onto direct a variety of other creature effects driven films with Coneheads (1993), The Adventures of Pinocchio (1996), Rat (2000) and the tv mini-series Merlin (1998), Arabian Nights (2000), Dreamkeeper (2003) and Delete (2013), as well as to found Canada’s Mainframe Entertainment and produce the world’s first computer animated tv series with ReBoot (1994-2002).
+He would go onto direct a variety of other creature effects driven films with Coneheads (1993), The Adventures of Pinocchio (1996), Rat (2000), Supervized (2019) and the tv mini-series Merlin (1998), Arabian Nights (2000), Dreamkeeper (2003), Delete (2013) and Around the World in 80 Days (2021), as well as to found Canada’s Mainframe Entertainment and produce the world’s first computer animated tv series with ReBoot (1994-2002).